timcardenuto/cuGeo/README.md

 * add argument'--file' which reads a comma delimited file for one measurement per line in the format "<locationx>,<locationy>,<DOA>,<sigma>\n".
 When this input is used, the number of measurements in the file will be the total number of measurements processed by the geo-location algorithm, unless the '--measurements' arg is set which will override the total (up to the file size but not more).

+* get accurate benchmark for total CUDA algorithm to compare to when updating
+* scrub algorithm for unnecessary data transfers between host and device
+* add "pinned" host memory allocations to improve data transfers
 * finish C/C++ implementation
 * fix block/thread user choice
 * improve matrix inversion routine (or use alternate means)
 * loop ILS for a count/error amount

+* add streams to perform mutually exclusive kernel operations simultaneously/asynchronously
 * add loop for different target guesses, allow user to input guess (hard coded real target location)
 * add a function to auto-generate scenarios with valid target/measurement values
 * allow user to input real target location, guess, flight path, etc.
 * add multiple target, data association methods
 * add plotting features

+## Benchmarking and profiling performance ##

+Besides add CUDA events around every single command, the *nvprof* utility is an easy way to profile your program for timing related to CUDA calls.
+Simply use like this:

+	$ nvprof ./<executable> <args>

 ## Nvidia, Docker, and GitLab CI ##